Welcome to your A-Z Handbook on living in halls!

 No bike?
 No problem, introducing the UniCycle bike hire scheme

 You could hire a bike from UniCycle run by Reading Students' Union.
-This is a small scheme with a limited number of new or second-hand bicycles for hire by the term or year.
+This is a small scheme with a limited number of new or second-hand bicycles for hire by the semester or year.
 For more details about the scheme, please contact Reading Students' Union via email at student.activities@rusu.co.uk.

 Please make sure you cycle safely and considerately, both on and off campus.
 Pedestrians have priority on paths on campus at all times.